lucag/twitter-spark/Readme.md

 ## Docker

-The Docker support is partial, since testing is unfinished.
-For that reason, I haven't pused it to Docker Hub.
+Docker support is partial, since testing is unfinished.
+For that reason, I haven't pushed it to Docker Hub.
 It's possible to build and run a container, though:

 ```bash
 $ docker build -t lucag/twitter-spark:0.2.0